WUVN: WHCT: Hartford's CBS station

 NBC's purchase of WKNB-TV set up a series of affiliate switches in Connecticut television, as WKNB-TV had been the CBS affiliate, and WNHC-TV lost its NBC affiliation; the New Haven station's protests had delayed the sale to NBC.
 CBS would be otherwise without an affiliate in the state, leading to a sudden burst of speculation in early July 1955 that the CBS network would buy WGTH-TV to become its Hartford station.
 On July 8, CBS announced the $650,000 purchase of WGTH-TV from General-Times Television Corporation with the intention of moving CBS network programming to channel 18; simultaneously, the Times exited WGTH radio.
 The move was hailed as a boost for the flagging fortunes of UHF television.
 It was CBS's second UHF purchase; in 1954, the network had bought WXIX in Milwaukee.
 The news was a surprise to NBC executives, who did not expect CBS to follow them into UHF broadcasting in the same market.
 It also caused WNHC-TV to affiliate with ABC, which would soon be forced from channel 18.
 While the sale was pending, WGTH-TV became the CBS affiliate for Connecticut on October 1.
-During 1955, General Teleradio carried an acquisition of its own: the purchase of and merger with RKO Radio Pictures.
+During 1955, General Tele-Radio carried out an acquisition of its own: the purchase of and merger with RKO Radio Pictures.

 The FCC granted the sale of WGTH-TV to CBS in February 1956 but stayed it two months later on a petition from WNHC-TV, whose protests also had held up the sale of WKNB-TV to NBC.
 The New Haven station believed that the loss of CBS would cause economic injury only partially compensated by the addition of ABC programs.
 After Triangle Publications acquired WNHC-TV, it immediately withdrew the protests, clearing the commission to grant the sale to CBS.
 On September 16, 1956, WGTH-TV changed its call sign to WHCT.

 In April 1957, the station's morning news segments began to be presented from a streetside studio with large windows fronting onto Asylum Street, allowing passersby to see programs in production and for the incorporation of outdoor images into the weathercasts.
 Later that year, the station debuted a local talent show featuring area children.
 CBS acquired the studio building in the transaction but sold it to Louis K. Roth in January 1958.
 It arranged to lease back the portion used by channel 18, much of which had been remodeled since the sale; the upper two floors were unused, while an office tenant was about to vacate the second floor.